 - Staff will administer Fountas and Pinnell (Grades 1-8), the LENS, and the CC3 Assessments according to the Rocky View School Assessment Schedule.
-Using data derived from this assessment, and while exploring commonalities, staff will develop appropriate approaches to instruction and intervention through targeted planning for instruction as well as direct intervention with students who needed additional support in reading with our Literacy Teacher. - Staff will engage with our Literacy Teacher to enhance instruction and provide appropriate, responsive differentiation.
-This may include the use of Book Clubs, improved home reading, co-teaching. - Staff will revisit interventions at pre-determined intervals throughout the school year, focusing on individual student achievement and improved performance.
+Using data derived from this assessment, and while exploring commonalities, staff will develop appropriate approaches to instruction and intervention. - Staff will engage with our Literacy Teacher to enhance instruction and provide appropriate, responsive differentiation.
+This may include the use of Book Clubs, improved home reading, coteaching. - Staff will revisit interventions at pre-determined intervals throughout the school year, focusing on individual student achievement and improved performance.